dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 Availability Zones support the use of a single StorageClass that is not associated with any specific PowerMax array or storage resource pool (SRP).
 Each cluster node must be labelled with topology labels that match the labels in the secret for the AZ local target array.
 This allows for using minimal storage classes which can more easily adapt to changes in the storage and cluster environment, thus reducing management activities.

-Requirements:
+Restrictions:

 - Support is limited to block storage only, NFS is not supported.
 - Only one PowerMax array per availability zone is supported.
 - Every PowerMax array must be labelled with one or more zone labels.
 - Every cluster worker node must be assigned to a zone.
 - The volumeBindingMode must be set to WaitForFirstConsumer.
+- The controller pods will still need access to the Unisphere API service across availability zones.

 > **Note:** Cluster nodes that are not in a zone will not be able to access arrays that are zoned.
-Conversely, arrays that are unzoned will be accessible from any node in the cluster.
+Conversely, arrays that are unzoned will only be accessible from nodes that are not zoned to an array.

 > **Note:** The initial support for Availability Zones does not include support for Metro Volumes.